nymtech/docs/content/run-nym-nodes/troubleshooting.md

 ## I keep seeing ERROR or WARN messages in my node logs.
 Why is that ?

-I have seen quite a few errors from community members in our [Telegram help chat](https://t.me/nymchan_help_chat).
+We have seen quite a few errors from community members in our [Telegram help chat](https://t.me/nymchan_help_chat).

 Most of them are benign.
-Usually you will encounter errors when your nodes tries to estabilish a connection with a "dead" node, that is misconfigured(most likely its firewall is).
+Usually you will encounter errors when your nodes tries to establish a connection with a "dead" node, that is misconfigured(most likely its firewall is).

 As long as your node outputs `since startup mixed 1337 packets!` in your logs, you should be fine.
 If you want to be sure, check the Nym [dashboard](dashboard.nymtech.net) or see other ways on how to check if your node is really mixing, mentioned in section **How can I tell my node is up and running and mixing traffic?** in this wiki.